 By any standard, the Macalester College Pipe Band is the premier pipe and drum corps in the upper Midwest.
 The band carries a 60-year tradition of musical excellence and is one of only a handful of college pipe bands in the United States.
 Bagpipe lessons are also offered, and are free to all Macalester students.
 Directed by Mike Breidenbach.
-Pipe Band rehearses on W 6 – 10pm in M116 (Crawford Hall).
+Pipe Band rehearses on Wednesdays 6 – 10pm in M116 (Crawford Hall).

 Private instruction on over 30 instruments and voice